-Chef Valerie Hanson
+About Chef Valerie Hanson

 Growing up on a family farm, Valerie Hanson learned bygone kitchen and farm skills as they were passed from mother to daughter for generations.
-She continues to learn additional heritage skills.
+She continues to learn about additional heritage skills.

-She was one of eight children growing up near the nearby Silver Lake sand dunes in western Michigan’s Oceana County.
+Valerie was one of eight children growing up near the nearby Silver Lake sand dunes in western Michigan’s Oceana County.
 She and her husband, John, also have eight children.
 With her youngest child now in her 20s, she has continued these home arts for decades.

 Often one of their six daughters or a friend assists as “scullery maids” during the exclusive private Art of Cookery “cooking vacations” experiences.
 Truly, a family endeavor, Valerie’s husband, John, may well put on an apron and be found helping also.
 Ask him to sing his “scullery man” ditty.